 When you’re finally done waiting around for your name to be called at Gracias Madre, head around the corner to Hedley’s.
 The small breakfast spot on Robertson gets a bit lost in the shuffle of its more well-known neighbors, but it’s a good place to keep in mind when you just need good food in a calm environment fast.
 Everything falls around the $15 mark and their turkey chili with scrambled eggs is a very important breakfast accomplishment.

-The guys behind Rock N’ Reilly’s opened Pearl’s directly next door as the unpretentious, all-day hang out the Sunset Strip desperately needed.
+The guys behind Rock N’ Reilly’s opened Pearl’s directly next door to be the kind of fun, all-day hangout the Sunset Strip needed.
 Mission accomplished.
-Home to one of the most underrated rooftop patios in the whole city, Pearl’s is also turning into a weekend brunch titan.
-Mix and match any of their egg benedicts or go all-out with the “Mimosa Kit”: a tableside, make-your-own-mimosa laboratory that comes with the purchase of any champagne bottle.
+This is one of the better rooftop patios in the city, and Pearl’s is also quickly becoming a weekend brunch titan.
+Choose two of their three eggs benedicts for $14, and go all-in on the “Mimosa Kit” - a tableside, make-your-own-mimosa situation that comes with the purchase of any champagne bottle.

 Open every day at 6am, King’s Road is much more than just a weekend brunch spot.
 It’s an all-day caffeine therapy session, with some of the best coffee in LA and a sidewalk patio the whole neighborhood is at my noon.
 The breakfast-y food is solid, but nothing to write home about.
 But King’s Road is worth knowing about because you can expect to be seated in five minutes, even on a Saturday morning.